NZMSA/2016-Module-2/5. Typescript/readme.md

         // Get emotions based on image
         sendEmotionRequest(file, function (emotionScores) { //here we send the API request and get the response
             // Find out most dominant emotion
-            currentMood = mood.getCurrMood(emotionScores); //this is where we send out scores to find out the predominant emotion changeUI(); //time to update the web app, with their emotion!
+            currentMood = getCurrMood(emotionScores); //this is where we send out scores to find out the predominant emotion changeUI(); //time to update the web app, with their emotion!

             //Done!!